ESA-PhiLab/OpenSarToolkit/CONTRIBUTING.rst

 .. warning::

     Please, don't use the issue tracker for **support questions**.
 Instead, check if `discussion channels <https://github.com/ESA-PhiLab/OpenSarToolkit/discussions>`__ can help with your issue.

 Ground Rules
 ------------

-**Responsibilities**
+**Responsibilities**:

 #.
 Ensure cross-platform compatibility for every change that's accepted.
 Windows, Mac, Debian & Ubuntu Linux.
 #.
 Ensure that code that goes into core meets all requirements in the commitizen checklist
 #.
 Create issues for any major changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.
 #.
 Don't add any classes to the codebase unless absolutely needed.
 Err on the side of using functions.
 #.
 Keep feature versions as small as possible, preferably one new feature per version.
 #.
 Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
 See our `Code of Conduct <https://github.com/ESA-PhiLab/OpenSarToolkit/blob/main/CODE_OF_CONDUCT.md>`__.

 Your First Contribution
 -----------------------